Michael-sanchezz/POS-Terminal/README.md

             cart.append(items.name) #adds name of item to the cart print(f'you selected {items.name}!')
             quantity = int(input("how many would you like? "))# how many of the item you selected

+User selection to on which method to pay with: while payment_val == True:
+    payment = input("How would you like to pay? cash credit or check\n").lower() if payment == "cash" or payment == "credit" or payment == "check": receipts.calc.process_payment("", grand_total, payment)# select payment based on your choice payment_val = False
+    else:
+        print("Invalid payment option.
+Please enter cash, credit or check.")